ksharindam/photoquick/README.md

 This image viewer is tested on Raspberry Pi (Raspbian).

 ### Build
-To build this program, extract the source code zip.
-Open terminal and change directory to qmageview/QmageView.
+Install dependencies...
 **Build dependencies ...**
  * libqt4-dev

+To build this program, extract the source code zip.
+Open terminal and change directory to src/
 Then run these commands to compile...
 ```
 qmake